donnatopia/algorithms-practice/leetcode/139. Word Break/wordBreak.md

     - if wordFound is false && currentWord is not in runningDictionary
       - return false
   - return whether or not s is an empty string

+- Plan B:
+  - define wordSet as a set created from the wordDict array
+  - define dp as an array of length of s where all the variables are false
+  - iterate through the length of s starting from 1
+    - iteration element will be known as the end index
+    - iterate from 0 to the end index
+      - iteration element will be known as the start index
+      - create a word from the section of the start index to the end index
+      - if the wordSet has the word AND the start index is 0 OR dp is true for the index before the start index
+        - set the dp at the current end index as true
+        - break the cycle and move onto the next end index
+  - return the boolean at the last index of dp

 ## <a href='./wordBreak.test.js'>About the Tests</a>